Private Career Colleges (PCCs)

 Request for Exemption from Institution Designation Waiting Period

-An existing Alberta PCC that is opening a new campus in Alberta may request an exemption from the Institution Designation Waiting Period if they are seeking designation status for the new campus.
+An existing Alberta Private Career College that is opening a new campus in Alberta may request an exemption from the Institution Designation Waiting Period if they are seeking designation status for the new campus.

 A request for exemption may only be submitted after the new campus has been licensed under the Private Vocational Training Act (PVTA).